-htop is an interactive system monitor, but also a process-viewer, process-manager, strace tool and more.
+htop is an interactive system monitor and a process viewer, process manager, trace tool and more.
 Sysadmins may opt to use htop when Unix top does not provide enough information about system processes.

 htop uses a cursor-controlled interface for sending signals to processes.
 One example where this comes in handy is: you don’t have to type in PIDs; select one or more processes using your mouse cursor or another input device.

 Although similar to top, htop also allows you to scroll vertically and horizontally, so you can see all the processes running on the system and view them as a process tree.
 Below is a screenshot of htop, taken from a StackLinux VPS which is hosting this blog:

 htop – How to Customize it

 Now for the fun part of customizing htop.
 Here’s a quick guide.
-Open htop, use your mouse or touchpad to navigate.
+Open htop, and use your mouse or touchpad to navigate.
 Start by clicking Setup (bottom left) or by pressing F2 or shift + s.
 This will open the following screen:

 Just about all of us use top and htop.
 However, more often than not, we don’t tweak to our liking.
 (Also read: how to customize top command and atop for Linux server performance analysis, here’s how).
 From the above screen, you can tweak many settings.
 These settings are then saved to $HOME/.config/htop/htoprc